Event Ticketing

 System-Native Ticket Validation

-Operates with system-defined validation behavior — preserving existing ticket rules, usage limits, and access logic
+NFC keychain operates with system-native validation behaviour — preserving existing ticketing rules, access tiers, usage limits, and cashless payment workflows

 Custom Design